GordonDrop/mcpkit/examples/README.md

 # McpKit Examples

-This directory contains examples demonstrating the usage of McpKit packages.
+This directory contains examples demonstrating the usage of McpKit packages, including the stdio transport and NDJSON utilities.

 ## Stdio Transport Example